soda-mpc/soda-contracts/README.md

 * Encrypted Balances and Allowances:
     Token balances and allowances are stored in encrypted form within the contract's state variables.
 This ensures that sensitive information remains confidential and inaccessible to unauthorized parties.
 * Integration with MPC Core:
     The contract leverages functionalities provided by an external component called MpcCore.
-This component likely implements cryptographic operations such as encryption, decryption, and signature verification using techniques like Multi-Party Computation (MPC).
+This component implements cryptographic operations such as encryption, decryption, and signature verification using techniques like Multi-Party Computation (MPC).
 * Token Transfer Methods:
     The contract provides multiple transfer methods, allowing token transfers in both encrypted and clear (unencrypted) forms.
 Transfers can occur between addresses with encrypted token values or clear token values.
 * Approval Mechanism: